I've always loved making to-do lists. Even if my to-dos are a bit overwhelming, the act of writing them down imparts a sense of "You’ve got this!"

 Review your long-term-care plan: Long-term care is another one of those topics that is no fun to think about and, unfortunately, there are no easy answers about whether to buy insurance or self-fund using your own portfolio.
 To make an informed decision, it's helpful to understand the likelihood that you'll need long-term care, the potential duration, and the costs.
 This article provides some fresh statistics on all of these matters, and this one discusses some key terminology surrounding long-term care.

 Kick college funding into high gear: Are your children or grandchildren growing by leaps and bounds, yet you haven't given their college plans more than a nervous thought (or two or three)?
 If so, it's time to take a hard look at how you'll pay for it.
-This article provides a checklist for would-be college savers.
+This article discusses the key investment wrappers to use for college savings.
 Meanwhile, Morningstar's Save for College center provides a wealth of information on 529 plans and college funding in general.
-Note that the recent tax package allows families to use up to $10,000 of their 529 assets to cover qualified K-12 expenses.

 Conduct an insurance review: Most employers offer open enrollment for health insurance at year end, but it's also a good time to take stock of your other types of insurance.
 This article assesses some of the key insurance types to consider.